 The option you choose and the amount of equity you access may result in fees and expenses.
 Keep in mind Lender’s Mortgage Insurance (LMI), and remember that there may be associated fees if you decide to switch lenders.
 If the usable equity is not enough to cover the entire deposit, stamp duty and settlement costs, you will have to make a cash contribution.

 Things to consider

-Loan requirements – even if you have significant equity, it is not always guaranteed that you can borrow against it.
-Much like applying for a home loan, lenders will also consider several factors such as income, age, dependants, additional debts.
+Even if you have significant equity, it is not always guaranteed that you can borrow against it.
+Much like applying for a home loan, lenders will also consider several factors such as income, age, dependents, and any additional debts.